franciscobmacedo/frutafeia/README.md

 Fruta Feia Django API

 ## SETUP
+- You need to store a file with the google cloud credentials in `gsheets/keys.json`.
+Go to https://console.cloud.google.com for more.
 - The libraries required and their versions are listed in the `requirements.txt` file.
   Run the following commands to setup environment: